postmanlabs/newman/MIGRATION.md

 For the complete list of supported options, see the [README](README.md)

 #### --no-color
-This option is dropped in favor of changes made in `color` option.
-A detailed guide on color option is available below.
+This option is dropped because of the changes made to the `color` option.
+See the section below for more details.

 ### Using `color` option
 The behaviour of this option is changed in both CLI and Library.
-Unlike previously, this option alone can be used to enable or disable colored CLI output.
+Unlike Newman v3.x, this option alone can be used to enable or disable colored CLI output.

-#### Migrations in CLI
+#### CLI

 ##### 1. Enabling colored output